LAST EDITED: 26th February 2021

 Applicants by post within Spain (or by non-Spaniards living outside Spain) will need:

-1. A legalised/apostilled photocopy of your passport (the photocopy must first be certified by any Notary before it is legalised);
+1. A legalised/apostilled photocopy of your passport (the photocopy must first be certified by any Notary before it is legalised – see below);

-To legalise your passport, first take the original passport to any local Notary in your own country, who will certify a copy.
+To legalise a copy of your passport, first take the original passport to any local Notary in your own country, who will certify a copy.
 Then send that copy off for Legalisation.
 Links for legalisation options in the UK and Ireland can be found here:

 Once everything is ready, the application, legalised ID, plus payment receipt must then be posted to: